Craig Morton

-Larry Craig Morton (born February 5, 1943) is an American former professional football player who was a quarterback in the National Football League (NFL) for 18 seasons, primarily with the Dallas Cowboys and Denver Broncos.
-He played college football for the California Golden Bears, receiving All-American honors, and was selected by the Cowboys fifth overall in the 1965 NFL draft.
-Following nine seasons with the Cowboys, a quarterback controversy with Roger Staubach led to Morton joining the New York Giants for three seasons.
-He spent his final six seasons as a member of the Broncos, winning NFL Comeback Player of the Year and AFC Offensive Player of the Year in 1977.
+Larry Craig Morton (February 5, 1943 – May 9, 2026) was an American professional football quarterback who played in the National Football League (NFL) for 18 seasons, primarily with the Dallas Cowboys and Denver Broncos.
+He played college football for the California Golden Bears, earning the Pop Warner Trophy and first-team All-American honors in 1964.

-Morton is the first starting quarterback to appear in the Super Bowl with more than one franchise, having helped lead the Cowboys to Super Bowl V and the Broncos to Super Bowl XII.
-He is also the only quarterback to start for multiple franchises in their inaugural Super Bowl appearance.
-Morton was inducted to the College Football Hall of Fame in 1992.
+Morton was selected by the Cowboys fifth overall in the 1965 NFL draft, where he spent his first nine seasons and led the team to an appearance in Super Bowl V. After leaving the Cowboys due to a quarterback controversy with Roger Staubach, Morton was a member of the New York Giants for three seasons.
+He played his final six seasons with the Broncos, winning NFL Comeback Player of the Year and AFC Offensive Player of the Year in 1977 en route to a Super Bowl XII appearance.
+Morton was the first quarterback to start in the Super Bowl with more than one franchise, as well as the only quarterback to start for multiple franchises in their Super Bowl debut.
+He was inducted to the College Football Hall of Fame in 1992.

 Early life

-Morton is a 1961 graduate of Campbell High School in Campbell, California, where he received All-state honors in football baseball and basketball.
+Morton was a 1961 graduate of Campbell High School in Campbell, California, where he received All-state honors in football, baseball, and basketball.
 In football, he received honors as a senior.

 As a pitcher, Morton received offers from major league teams to play in their minor league systems.
 Morton was voted Northern California high school athlete of the year as a quarterback and was selected to play in the annual California Shrine High School football game.